 Review the public signup form

-- We will use a custom form inside our WordPress site, but Mailchimp has a publicly accessible form subscribers will see if they click links in their emails for unsubscribe etc.
+- We will use a custom form inside our WordPress site, but MailChimp has a publicly accessible form which subscribers will see if they click links in their emails for unsubscribing etc.

 - Make sure the form is accurate and translated.